IPU Logo-top>>> VERSION FRANÇAISE

 OF OBSERVERS AT IPU MEETINGS

-• The status of observer can only be granted to those inter-parliamentary organisations and international political party federations which have an official status and whose general objectives and working methods are shared by the Union.
+2. For inter-parliamentary organizations and international political party federations, observer status can be granted only to those that have an official status and whose general objectives and working methods are shared by the Union.

-• Observers will be entitled to register a maximum of two delegates to Assemblies of the Inter-Parliamentary Union.
-However, each programme and organ of the United Nations will be allowed to send one delegate.
+4. Observers will be entitled to register a maximum of two delegates to Assemblies of the Inter-Parliamentary Union.
+However, each programme and organ of the United Nations will normally be allowed to send one delegate.
 Seating arrangements at Assemblies will be made accordingly.

-• In the General Debate of the Assembly, the speaking time of observers will be limited to five minutes.
-Some flexibility will be shown to executive heads of organisations of the United Nations system who wish to address the Union.
+7. In the General Debate of the Assembly, the speaking time of observers will be limited to five minutes.
+Some flexibility will be shown to executive heads of organizations of the United Nations system who wish to address the Union.

-• Representatives of international organisations having particular expertise in a subject considered by the Assembly may be invited by the Presidents of Standing Committees, with the authorisation of the Committee, to be present in an advisory capacity to provide technical advice, if need be, during the work of a drafting committee.
+9. Representatives of international organizations having particular expertise in a subject considered by the Assembly may be invited by the Presidents of Standing Committees, with the authorisation of the Committee, to be present in an advisory capacity to provide technical advice, if need be, during the work of a drafting committee.

-• International organisations having special competence for an item placed on the Assembly agenda may be invited by the Secretary General to provide an information document on the item.
+11. International organizations having special competence for an item placed on the Assembly agenda may be invited by the Secretary General to provide an information document on the item.

-• Observers may be invited by the President to address the Governing Council in exceptional circumstances only.
+12. Observers may be invited by the IPU President to address the Governing Council in exceptional circumstances only.

-• An evaluation of the situation of observers will be made every four years.
-Such a periodic review will be undertaken by the Executive Committee on a dual basis: (i) a factual note by the Secretariat on the actual participation of each observer in the period under review, and (ii) the views of the observers themselves regarding their interest in being represented at IPU meetings, on the basis of a short enquiry designed to solicit their views.
+13. An evaluation of the situation of observers will be made every four years.
+Such a periodic review will be undertaken by the Executive Committee on a dual basis: (i) a factual note by the Secretariat on the actual participation of each observer in the period under review, and (ii) the views of the observers themselves regarding their interest in being represented at IPU meetings.

-Statutes Rules of the Assembly Rules of the Governing Council Rules of the Executive Committee Rules of the Standing Committees Rules of the Meeting of Women Parliamentarians Rules of the Secretariat Financial Regulations
+Statutes Rules of the Assembly Rules of the Governing Council Rules of the Executive Committee Rules of the Standing Committees Rules of the Forum of Women Parliamentarians Rules of the Bureau of Women Parliamentarians Committee on the Human Rights of Parliamentarians Forum of Young Parliamentarians of the IPU Rules of the Secretariat Financial Regulations Rights and responsibilities of observers

 HOME PAGEred cubeMAIN AREAS OF ACTIVITYred cubeIPU STRUCTURE AND DOCUMENTS